zerospiel/docs/docs/admin-troubleshooting-aws-vpcs.md

-# AWS VPC Not Removed
+# AWS VPC Not Removed When Deleting EKS Cluster

 A bug has been fixed in CAPA (Cluster API Provider AWS) for VPC removal: [kubernetes-sigs/cluster-api-provider-aws#5192](https://github.com/kubernetes-sigs/cluster-api-provider-aws/issues/5192)